-Proposals in the village centre will be supported if it contributes to the variety of design whilst reflecting and contributing towards the historic and eclectic architectural character of the village centre, building on its local distinctiveness.
+Proposals in the Village Centre, see Figure 4, will be supported if it contributes to the variety of design whilst reflecting and contributing towards the historic and eclectic architectural character of the village centre, building on its local distinctiveness.

-Proposals outside of the village centre, see Figure 6, that are of an innovative design with high environmental standards will be supported.
+Proposals outside of the Village Centre that are of an innovative design with high environmental standards will be supported subject to other policies of the development plan.
 Proposals on the edge of or adjacent to the village will be expected to be of a density, height and layout that reflects a transition into the open countryside, with views into the countryside retained.